TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

     main()
 ```

 There are two things to do.
-Firstly, students need to write three functions for executing the program.
-Secondly, students have to execute the fahrenheit converter using three functions written on the `main` function.
-The code is not written neatly yet and students will complete those blanks.
+Firstly, you need to write three functions to execute the program.
+Secondly, you have to execute the fahrenheit converter using three functions written on the `main` function.
+The code is not written neatly yet and you will complete those blanks.
 ## Write input_celsius_value value

 Let’s start to write three functions first.
-As we already have written a function in Lab 3, so it might be easy for you.
-Start writing `input_celsius_value`  function with the information below.
+As we already had written a function in Lab 3, so it might be easy for you.
+Start writing `input_celsius_value()`  function with below information.

 Contents | Composition
 --------       | ---
 Name of function      | input_celsius_value
 input variable (argument) | None
 Process  | prints "Enter Celsius degree to convert: " and it will convert entered values to real numbers.
-We must assume that all the users only enter numbers in real number type.
+We assume that all the users only enter real number type number.
 output value(return value)  | celsius value in Float Type
 output value(return value)  | celsius_value in Float Type

-You will be wonder whether it works well after entering all functions.
+You will wonder whether it works well after writing all functions.
 There are two ways to verify.
-The first way is to comment out the `main` function in the existing code as below and add a test code.
-Open `fahrenheit_converter.py` file using `atom` and change the last `if __name__ == '__main__':` as below.
+The first way is commenting out the `main` function in the existing code as below, and add a test code.
+Open `fahrenheit_converter.py` file using `atom` and change statement in last `if __name__ == '__main__':` as below.

 ```python
 if __name__ == '__main__':